 Preparing our students for the wide variety of jobs that await them is our highest priority.
 UW MSE students develop new materials, process methods, equipment, and material uses.
 Subjects include biomimetics and biomaterials; ceramic properties; composite materials; electronic, optical and magnetic materials; materials characterization, chemistry, modelling; metals & alloys; and polymers.
 Our graduates find employment in the aerospace, automotive, biomedical, chemical, construction, electronics, energy and telecommunication industries.
 We are proud to lay the foundations for successful careers in many sectors of the economy, from academia to industry.

-Our students are well-recognized academically.
-Two recent graduates were awarded College of Engineering Dean’s medals, the highest honor the college can bestow on an undergraduate student.
 Many of our graduates are admitted into top-caliber graduate schools – such as MIT, Berkeley, UCSB, University of Illinois, and Northwestern – and launch their careers in companies that lead the world in research and development, such as Boeing, Intel and Micron.